Kinovea/kinovea-docs/source/capture/listing.rst

 - Double click on the camera name in the camera list,
 - Drag and drop the camera from the camera list to the main explorer view,
 - Drag and drop the camera from the camera list to an already opened capture screen,
-- Right click the camera thumbnail and choose "Open".
+- Right click the camera thumbnail and choose :menuselection:`Open`.

 Explorer options
 ----------------

-You may refresh the thumbnails of the cameras by pressing [F5] in the main explorer view.
+You may refresh the thumbnails of the cameras by pressing :kbd:`F5` in the main explorer view.

-You can rename or change the icon for the camera by right-clicking the thumbnail and choosing "Rename".
+You can rename or change the icon for the camera by right-clicking the thumbnail and choosing :menuselection:`Rename`.

-You can reset the custom camera options by right-clicking the thumbnail and choosing "Forget custom settings".
+You can reset the custom camera options by right-clicking the thumbnail and choosing :menuselection:`Forget custom settings`.